ajwdewit/pcse/doc/quickstart.rst

 An interactive PCSE/WOFOST session
 ==================================
-The easiest way to demonstrate PCSE is to import WOFOST from PCSE and run it from an interactive Python session using the built-in demo database which contains meteorologic data, soil data and crop data for a grid location in South-Spain.
+The easiest way to demonstrate PCSE is to import WOFOST from PCSE and run it from an interactive Python session.
+We will be using the built-in demo database which contains meteorologic data, soil data and crop data for a grid location in South-Spain.
-We will use a

 Initializing PCSE/WOFOST and advancing model state
 --------------------------------------------------